What is Phonics? A Key to Reading Intervention: Best PracticesApril 3rd, 2019

 - Practice and apply these sound-symbol relationships with phonetically spelled words that are familiar to them

-For more direct instruction on improving reading skills with phonemic awareness and the alphabetic principle, check out our Awaken the Scholar Within Spelling and Phonics Program.
+For more direct instruction on improving reading skills with phonemic awareness and the alphabetic principle, reserve your spot for our Summer Reading Program 2019.
 Here, Bonnie teaches these skills to you, step-by-step through audio and video lessons.
-The program includes Making Spelling Sense and Five Minutes to Better Reading Skills which integrates both of phonemic awareness and phonics seamlessly.
+The program integrates both phonemic awareness and phonics seamlessly.